Campaigning for the sensitive & appropriate development of St. Christopher’s

 The St Christopher’s School site has been awarded ‘Asset of Community Value’ (ACV) status by Bristol City Council.

-The title means the community should have much more say over the future of the site and any development.
-This official legal protection recognises the contribution the school made to the local community in Bristol and also recognises that the site could be a key part of any SEND provision in the future.
+The title means the community has much more say over the future of the site and any development.
+This official legal protection recognises the contribution the school made to the local community in Bristol and also recognises that the site could be a key part of any SEND provision or other community benefit in the future.

 Need more information or help?